paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 “(10) Such other offices and officials as may be established by law or the Secretary of Defense may establish or designate in the Office.”

 #### Change of Name
-Reference to “Deputy Chief Management Officer of the Department of Defense” in subsec. (a)(3) deemed to refer to “Under Secretary of Defense for Business Management and Information” after Feb.
+Reference to “Deputy Chief Management Officer of the Department of Defense” in subsec. (b)(3) deemed to refer to “Under Secretary of Defense for Business Management and Information” after Feb.
 1, 2017, pursuant to section 901(n)(1) of Pub.
 L. 113–291, set out as a note under this section.
 Section 901(a)(1) of Pub.
 L. 113–291, which amended [section 132a of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-132a), effective Feb.
 1, 2017, to establish the Under Secretary of Defense for Business Management and Information, was repealed by Pub.
 L. 114–328, div.
 A, title IX, § 901(d), Dec.
 23, 2016, 130 Stat.
 2342, effective Dec.
 23, 2016.

 #### Effective Date of 2016 Amendment
 Pub.
 L. 114–328, div.
 A, title IX, § 901(f), Dec.
 23, 2016, 130 Stat.
 2342, provided that the amendment made by section 901(f) is effective on Feb.
 1, 2018.

 #### Effective Date of 2014 Amendment
 Pub.
 L. 113–291, div.
 A, title IX, § 901(a)(2), Dec.
 19, 2014, 128 Stat.
-3463, provided that the amendment made by section 901(a)(2) is effective on the effective date specified in section 901(a)(1) of Pub.
+3463, which provided that the amendment made by section 901(a)(2) is effective on the effective date specified in section 901(a)(1) of Pub.
 L. 113–291, which was Feb.
-1, 2017, prior to repeal by Pub.
+1, 2017, was repealed by Pub.
 L. 114–328, div.
 A, title IX, § 901(d), Dec.
 23, 2016, 130 Stat.
 2342.

 Pub.
 L. 113–291, div.
 A, title IX, § 901(j)(1), Dec.
 19, 2014, 128 Stat.
 3467, provided that the amendment made by section 901(j)(1)(A) is effective on the effective date specified in section 901(a)(1) of Pub.
 L. 113–291, which was Feb.
 1, 2017, prior to repeal by Pub.
 L. 114–328, div.
 A, title IX, § 901(d), Dec.
 23, 2016, 130 Stat.
 2342.